akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    * There is a bonus section to this lab where you can try this for yourself.

- In the instance view, you can also access features like Azure Bastion, Serial console, and Boot diagnostics
+ In the instance view, you can also access features like Azure Bastion, Serial console, and Boot diagnostics.

    * Note that none of these were configured initially in your VM scale set, so you will need to upgrade the scale set model and then update individual instances to use them
    * There is a bonus section to this lab where you can try this for yourself